rust-lang/book/second-edition/src/ch20-00-unnamed-project.md

 # Accepting a TCP connection

 The HTTP protocol is built on top of the TCP protocol.
-So the first thing we need to build our webserver is to be able to listen to a TCP connection.
+So the first thing we need to build our web server is to be able to listen to a TCP connection.
 The standard library has a `std::net` module that lets us do this.
 Let's make a new project:

 ```bash